Walter Alexander (Belfast): Q-Type

 The N-Type body was eventually replaced by the Q-Type in 1990, and was made available on both the Leyland Tiger and Volvo B10M chassis.
 Designed by Dawson Sellar Design with the intention to be 'aesthetically pleasing', it is a redesign of the N-Type with a deeper single-curvature windscreen, which could be specified as a one or two-piece windscreen, a revised front fascia including rounder glass fibre bumpers, deeper side windows secured by rubber gaskets, a 'kneeling' function which lowers the suspension to aid accessibility, and a redesigned interior featuring brightly painted handrails and a raised roofline.

 As with previous bodies, the Q-Type was most popular with Ulsterbus and Citybus on both Leyland Tiger and Volvo B10M chassis.
-The last Leyland Tiger produced was delivered to Ulsterbus with an Alexander Q-Type body in September 1993, ending an long-running association with Leyland Motors that saw 600 Tigers enter service with Ulsterbus and Citybus.
+The last Leyland Tiger produced was delivered to Ulsterbus with an Alexander Q-Type body in September 1993, ending a long-running association with Leyland Motors that saw 600 Tigers enter service with Ulsterbus and Citybus.
 Immediately following the end of Leyland Tiger production, Alexander (Belfast) began assembling the first 50 Q-Type bodies on the Volvo B10M chassis for Ulsterbus and Citybus.

 Outside of Northern Ireland, the Q-Type was marketed for export to mainland British operators, with plans to add a parallel Q-Type production line at Walter Alexander's Falkirk factory if demand for the body proved high enough.
 Two were delivered to United Automobile Services on Leyland Tiger chassis in 1990, with four on Leyland Tiger chassis also delivered to Lowland Scottish in October 1991, while Shearings' bus operations took delivery of 16 on Volvo B10M chassis in early 1991, these being the first Alexander Q-Type bodied B10Ms produced.
 A modified Q-Type body was fitted to an imported Iveco TurboCity chassis for demonstration, featuring the standard TurboCity front fascia as opposed to the Q-Type fascia, however no orders resulted for this variant.